smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.14.0 - 2025-09-29
+We are beginning our phased rollout of us-street-api 5.14.0.
+This process is scheduled to be completed by 2025-10-01 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved performance of enhanced match.

 ## 5.13.4 - 2025-09-16
 We are beginning our phased rollout of us-street-api 5.13.4.
 This process is scheduled to be completed by 2025-09-17 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: